miguelslemos/stock_portfolio/README.md

 ## Testing

 There's almost no testing for this project yet.
-But we compared the output of this program with the output of the shared spreadsheet from E-Trade and they match.
+But we compared the output of this program with the output of the shared spreadsheet template from Grant Thornton and they match.